kikorp78/easy-2fa/README.md

 ## `generateURL()`

-**Description**: Generates a URL for a QR code that can be scanned into an authenticator app.
+**Description**: Generates a URL from a seed.
+This URL is later used to generate a QR code.

 **Parameters**: